HintHub/HintHub/documentation.md

 Generally we use two docker-compose setups, which are not public yet.
 The first setup is the production setup, the other setup is the development setup, however this is usually called a CD/CI pipeline.

 ## Usage of EasyAdmin
-We are using EasyAdmin due to it's usability.
+We are using EasyAdmin due to it's usability and flexibility.
-### additional extensions of EasyAdmin
 We extended a few views and modified the extended Code, sometimes heavily.
 For example one of our requirements included a Textbox and Comment Listing, so we included that in our Code.
-You can find examples for these modifications here:
+#### You can find examples for these modifications here:
 - controller: https://github.com/HintHub/HintHub/blob/main/src/Controller/Admin/KommentarCrudController.php
 - views: https://github.com/HintHub/HintHub/blob/main/templates/bundles/EasyAdminBundle/crud/FehlerCrudDetail.html.twig